What Is a Skills Test in a Job Interview

 Tests that measure peripheral skills waste time and create resentment.
 Every task should link to a day-one responsibility or a high-impact competency.

 Some roles need thoughtful, methodical work.
-Prioritize the right balance between speed and thoroughness depending on role demands.
+Prioritise the right balance between speed and thoroughness depending on role demands.

 Language-heavy tasks can disadvantage non-native speakers even when language isn’t core to the role.
 Offer alternate formats or accommodations and always validate for disparate impact.